 Can you divide content (e.g., in the form of chapters)?

-Can you hide content so that the course does not seem overwhelming and intimidating from the start?
+Can you hide content so that the course doesn’t seem overwhelming and intimidating right from the start?

-In the following article, you will find a concrete example of how to visually make the most out of your course: In 4 Steps from a boring online course to a successful highlight
+In the following article, you'll find a concrete example of how to visually get the best out of your course: In 4 Steps from a Boring Online Course to a Successful Highlight

-The more senses are engaged in learning, the better the learned material sticks.
+The more senses are engaged during learning, the better the learned material sticks.
 We all know that.
-As learning experts, we also understand that there are various learning types: A visual learner learns better with images and videos, while an auditory learner prefers language and recordings.
+As learning experts, we also understand that there are different learning types: a visual learner learns better with images and videos, whereas an auditory learner does so more with language and sound recordings.
 However, two aspects are often overlooked here:

-Doing is always the most important: Even a visual learner consolidates knowledge best by trying it out and practicing.
+Doing is always the most important: A visual learner also anchors what they have learned best by trying and practicing it themselves.

-Within the senses, we can distinguish more precisely: A video is for example more helpful than a mere photo.
+Within the senses, we can make finer distinctions: For example, a video is more helpful than just a photo.
 And a photo is usually more helpful than a graphic.

 These two aspects lead us to the so-called "Cone of Learning."
 If you google it, you will find several representations of learning pyramids.
-In broad terms, the Cone of Learning means: The greater your active involvement, the higher the learning success.
-For example, you learn not as well by reading as when something is shown to you or you discuss it with others.
+In summary, the Cone of Learning means: The greater your active involvement, the higher the learning success.
+For example, reading does not help you learn as well as when something is shown to you or when you talk about it with others.

-On the eLearning Industry blog (in English), Lubos Janoska brought the Cone of Learning up to the current state of science.
-He also chose a beautiful example, which I would like to simplify and present here:
+On the eLearning Industry Blog (English), Lubos Janoska has brought the Cone of Learning up to date scientifically.
+He also chose a nice example that I would like to summarize here:

-The image above contains only the basics of the Cone of Learning (points 1-4).
-After using videos, other learning formats follow that cannot be represented pictorially as well.
+The illustration above contains only the basis of the Cone of Learning (Points 1-4).
+After using videos, there are additional learning formats that cannot be well represented visually anymore.
 Therefore, here are all 10 steps in the Cone of Learning according to Janoska:

 Written symbols (text)